intelowlproject/IntelOwl/docs/source/Usage.md

 * `FREE_TO_USE_ANALYZERS`: A playbook containing all free to use analyzers.

 #### Playbooks customization
-You can create new playbooks by adding a new entry in the `playbook_config.json` file.
+You can create new playbooks via django admin at `/admin/playbooks_manager/playbookconfig/`

 The following are all the keys that you can leverage/change without touching the source code: